Beautiful Colorado home with mountain backdrop

 Colorado's Front Range sits in what meteorologists call "Hail Alley" — the geographic sweet spot where warm, moist air from the Gulf of Mexico collides with cold air sweeping down from the Rocky Mountains, creating severe thunderstorms with large hail.
 The Denver metro area alone averages 7–9 significant hailstorms per year.
 In recent years, single hailstorms have caused over $2 billion in insured losses across the Front Range.
 Colorado consistently leads the nation in hail-related insurance claims, accounting for a disproportionate share of all U.S. hail losses.
 This drives up premiums statewide and is a major reason why carriers are increasing rates or exiting the Colorado market.
 When comparing policies, pay close attention to your hail deductible — many Colorado policies now use a percentage-based hail deductible (1–2% of dwelling coverage) rather than a flat dollar amount, which can mean thousands more out of pocket after a claim.

 Colorado homeowners who compare through our partner Direct Insurance Services save an average of $400–$800 per year on premiums.
 Savings vary based on your current carrier, coverage levels, home value, location, and claims history.
-In Colorado's volatile market, rates between carriers can vary by 50% or more for the exact same coverage — so shopping is especially impactful here.
+In Colorado's volatile market, rates between carriers can vary by 50% or more for the exact same coverage — so having an independent agency compare carriers for you is especially impactful here.
 Multi-policy discounts (home + auto bundled with the same carrier) can save an additional 15–25%.
 We also check for discounts you may be missing: new roof credits, security system discounts, claims-free discounts, and wildfire mitigation credits.

 The Marshall Fire on December 30, 2021 destroyed over 1,000 homes in Superior, Louisville, and unincorporated Boulder County, causing an estimated $2+ billion in insured losses.
 It was the most destructive wildfire in Colorado history and the first time a major wildfire devastated a densely populated suburban area along the Front Range.
 The impact on Boulder County's insurance market has been severe and long-lasting: several carriers have non-renewed policies in affected ZIP codes, premiums in the area have increased 30–60%, and replacement cost estimates have been revised sharply upward as rebuilding costs surged.
 The fire also changed how carriers assess wildfire risk statewide — areas previously considered low-risk suburban neighborhoods are now being re-evaluated.
 If you live in Boulder County or anywhere along the Front Range foothills, reviewing your policy annually is essential.